akenz1901/e-shop/README.md

-#e-shop ecommerce project
+# E-shop e-commerce project
-E-shop is an ecommerce project built with the following: Spring Framework, java, mySQL and maven build tool
+E-shop is an e-commerce project built with the following: Spring Framework, Java, MySQL, and Maven build tool

 #Features
-RestAPI that  includes the following:
+RestAPI includes the following:
-- Add product to database
+- Add product to the database
 - Find product by id
 - Find all products
 - Delete Product